 You can’t make improvements if you have no idea what’s working and what isn’t working.

-Take time at the end of each week to reflect on what went great and what wasn’t so great.
+Reflect on what went great and what wasn’t so great.

 Being intentional with your time gives you the freedom to do so much more with your life.
 Imagine getting more done in 90 days than most people do in an entire year!